How to Reduce Exposure to Bisphenol A or BPA

 Reducing BPA exposure is a crucial step towards safeguarding our health.
 BPA, a chemical widely used in producing certain plastics and resins since the 1960s, has been identified as a potential health risk.

-We'll delve into what BPA is, how it affects our bodies and familiar sources of BPA exposure.
-You will also learn practical ways of minimizing your contact with plastics, including safer alternatives for cooking utensils.
+Learn about what BPA is, how it affects our bodies, and familiar sources of BPA exposure.
+You will also discover practical ways of minimizing your contact with plastics, including safer alternatives for cooking utensils.

 Understanding Bisphenol A (BPA)